for Veterans and the Public

 What about pre-exposure prophylaxis (PrEP)?

 Some HIV-negative individuals may, under the supervision of their health care providers, take anti-HIV medications every day to prevent themselves from becoming infected.
 We call this pre-exposure prophylaxis, or PrEP.
 Usually these are persons who are at relatively high risk of becoming infected with HIV (for example, because they have an HIV-infected partner, they have risky sexual exposures, or they share injection drug equipment).
-The medication used for PrEP is Truvada, a combination tablet containing Emtriva and Viread.
-PrEP appears to be quite effective if it is taken every day, and is not effective if it is taken irregularly.
+The medication used for PrEP is Truvada, a combination tablet containing tenofovir and emtricitabine.
+PrEP appears to be very effective if it is taken every day, and is not effective if it is taken irregularly.
 Your VA health care provider can tell you more about the potential benefits and shortcomings of PrEP for HIV-negative persons.